Nuclei - Automated Vulnerability Scanning Tool

 This step completes the update process of nuclei.

-Available templates types in database of nuclei
+Available templates types in the database of nuclei

 cves | vulnerabilities | exposed-panels | takeovers |